 - Duct tape can be wrapped around poles to affix the signs.

 - Include the location and date the pet went missing on the flyer and consider offering an award.

 Other Helpful Links

-Check our pet listing to see if you recognize your pet.
+Check our pet listing below to see if you recognize your pet.
 Not all pets are pictured and this is not a substitute for visiting the shelter.
 If you see your pet online, please call us at 404.613.0358 to let us know that we may have your pet and come to our shelter immediately to reclaim him or her!

 Please note that we name all animals on intake, so you may see your own pet listed with a different name.